Greenlight Laser TURP (PVP)

-- bleeding.
-This is minimal and will clear over a week or two.
+- Bleeding.
+This is minimal and will clear in a week or two.

 - Urinary retention.
 If so, the catheter will need to be re-inserted and left in for a few days more.